What To Do When You Lose Your Concealed Carry Gun

 Buy a good CCW holster

-People don't think about dropping money on a high performance compact concealed carry firearm but they'll balk at a holster.
-Why put it in a holster when it fits right in your cargo pocket?
+People don't think about dropping money on a high performance compact concealed carry firearm but they'll balk at buying a concealed carry holster.

 Keep the Bill of Sale separate from the firearm